mirrajabi/een-een-twee/README.md

 ![Screenshot](./assets/screenshot.png)

 **WARNING**: Do not use this project on a scale that puts a lot of load on the scraping target.
-This project is intended as a proof of concept, not as a tool to be used by many people at the same time.
+This project is intended as a proof of concept, not as a tool to be used at scale.

 **WARNING**: This project is not affiliated with <https://alarmeringen.nl> in any way.
-Use at your own risk.

 ## Installation